 The Philosophy Major has four different concentrations Major Concentrations: General Philosophy (32 credits), Humanistic Philosophy (36 credits), Philosophy and Science (36 credits), and Political and Moral Philosophy (36 credits).
 Students may also pursue a 6 credit minor.
 All concentrations and the minor have a Distribution Requirement and a Level Requirement.
 A breakdown of requirements can be found here (pdf).

-The total number of university credits required for College Graduation varies for these majors.
-See: http://www.college.upenn.edu/credits-needed
+The total number of university credits required for College Graduation varies for these concentrations within the major.
+See: https://www.college.upenn.edu/credits-needed-major

-It is possible to pursue honors in any one of these majors, either through writing a thesis (PHIL-301) or by taking a graduate-level course (500-level).
+It is possible to pursue honors in any one of these concentrations within the major, either through writing a thesis (PHIL-301) or by taking a graduate-level course (500-level).
 Students pursuing the 500-level option must obtain permission from the instructor and undergraduate chair by submitting an application.